-Ask yourself why you are running the race, she says.
+Ask yourself why you’re running the race, she says.
 "Do you have a time goal?
 Are you trying to qualify for [the Boston marathon]?
 Are you doing it in memory of someone?
-Because you are turning 40?"
+Because you’re turning 40?"

 Figuring that out, she says, will guide your training plan.
-For instance, if you're running in memory of someone, you may not care about how long it takes you, but if you want to finish within four hours, you might need a different plan.
+For instance, if you're running in memory of someone, you may not care about how long it takes you.
+But if you want to finish within 4 hours, you might need a different program.

 3. Make a Plan

 You need a nuts-and-bolts training plan.
-You can get that online, from a running coach if you happen to be in a running club, or from running publications.
+You can get that online, or from a running coach, running club, or running publications.

-If you're easily running 3 or 4 miles at a shot now, plan to train for about three months before a half marathon and about five months before a full marathon, says Todd Galati, an American Council on Exercise spokesman.
+If you're easily running 3 or 4 miles at a time now, plan to train for about 3 months before a half-marathon and about 5 months before a full marathon, says Todd Galati, an American Council on Exercise spokesman.